نوع مقاله : مقاله پژوهشی

 Ambiguity Regarding Quantity: This includes situations where the quantity of the item, such as the weight of gold, is unknown.

-Contrary to some jurists who consider Gharar a characteristic inherent in the transaction itself, the research found that it pertains more to the subject of the transaction—trading something inherently risky due to these ambiguities.
+Contrary to some jurists who consider Risk a characteristic inherent in the transaction itself, the research found that it pertains more to the subject of the transaction—trading something inherently risky due to these ambiguities.

 The non-physical nature of cryptocurrencies and their exchange, Market volatility, Unknown originators, Lack of physical backing.

-Despite these factors potentially increasing perceived risks, the study concluded that cryptocurrency transactions do not inherently involve the type of ambiguity that constitutes Gharar.
+Despite these factors potentially increasing perceived risks, the study concluded that cryptocurrency transactions do not inherently involve the type of ambiguity that constitutes Risk.
 Cryptocurrencies are defined entities with known mechanisms of acquisition and transfer.
-The risks associated with their future economic status or market volatility do not fulfill the criteria for Gharar, as they do not involve ambiguity about the existence, acquisition, or inherent characteristics of the items being exchanged at the time of the transaction.
+The risks associated with their future economic status or market volatility do not fulfill the criteria for Risk, as they do not involve ambiguity about the existence, acquisition, or inherent characteristics of the items being exchanged at the time of the transaction.

 ∴ Conclusion ∴